egc112/OpenWRT-egc-add-on/openvpn-pbr/readme.md

 To stop default route via the VPN add the following to the OpenVPN config:
 `pull-filter ignore "redirect-gateway"`

-NNext, download scripts and adapt to your need.
+Next, download scripts and adapt to your need.
 Upload scripts to your router to `/etc/openvpn`

 For up script: